Online and in-person sessions

 Sessions & Rates

 Choose your session below and click book.
 You’ll be taken through to our booking platform, where you can select your preferred date and time slot.
 Next, you’ll be directed to the checkout page, where you can complete your payment safely online.
-You can also register an account with us.
-Click on My Account, to register.

 Online semi-private sessionsDo your session with a friend - even if you're in different locations